logicly-au/docs.iar-dst.online/domains/domain-3.rst

 Assessment of an individual on this domain should consider:

    * a person’s ability to fulfil usual roles/ responsibilities
-   * impact on or disruption to areas of life (e.g., employment, parenting, education, activities of daily living)
+   * impact on or disruption to areas of life (e.g., employment, parenting, education, or other social roles)
-   * the person’s capacity for self-care
+   * impact on the person’s basic activities of daily living (e.g., self-care, mobility, toileting, feeding, and personal hygiene).

 Scoring
 ---------